FAIRmat-NFDI/nomad-docs/docs/howto/plugins/types/actions.md

 a collection of activities and workflows that connect them.
 It also specifies the task queue for which the workflows and activities are registered.
 Once the workflows are made available through the `Action`, they can be triggered using the `start_action` funtion.
 This adds a workflow run instance to the specified task queue.
 You can learn more about it in the [next section](#integrating-action-with-schemas).

+!!! note "Synchronous vs. Asynchronous Activities"
+    When defining activities, it is recommended to use synchronous functions by default.
+Asynchronous functions should only be used when you need to make asynchronous calls, for example, when interacting with an external API using `aiohttp`.
+Using blocking synchronous functions in an asynchronous activity can block the event loop and prevent other tasks from running.

 We use [Temporal](https://docs.temporal.io/temporal){:target="_blank" rel="noopener"}'s workflow-activity
 abstraction here.
 Activities are the atomic unit of execution.
 They should